Grass15/cryptodid_house_rental/README.md

   ## `npm install`
   ## `npm start`

-  If you setup the verifier on your local machine do the following changes:
+  If you setup the verifier backend on your local machine do the following changes:

   Access to src\Housing\ApplicationPage.js